syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 {% endhighlight %}
 {% endtabs %}

+## Getting the bookmarks from the PDF

+The bookmarks existing in the PDF document can be obtained from the `Bookmarks` property.
+The `Bookmarks` collection is not supposed to be modified by adding new bookmarks or removing existing bookmarks.
+Changes made on the `Bookmarks` collection will not be reflected in the bookmark pane and in the PDF document.

+{% tabs %}
+{% highlight c# %}

+List<PdfBookmark> bookmarks = pdfViewer.Bookmarks;

+{% endhighlight %}
+{% endtabs %}

 ## Programmatically navigate to a bookmark destination

 You can navigate to a desired bookmark destination using the `GotoBookmark(PdfBookmark)` method.
 The target/destination bookmark should be provided as the argument to this method.
 Refer to the following code sample.